ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST -->

-The `log` function prints the name of the thread in square brackets and you can see, that it is the `main` thread, but the identifier of the currently executing coroutine is appended to it.
-This identifier is consecutively assigned to all created coroutines when debugging mode is turned on.
+`log` function prints the name of the thread in square brackets like `main` thread, with the currently executing coroutine's identifier appended.
+Debugging mode consecutively assigns the identifier to created coroutines.

-You can read more about debugging facilities in the documentation for [newCoroutineContext] function.
+See doccumentation for debugging facilities for [newCoroutineContext] function.

 ### Jumping between threads

-Run the following code with `-Dkotlinx.coroutines.debug` JVM option:
+Run `-Dkotlinx.coroutines.debug` JVM option:

 ```kotlin
 fun log(msg: String) = println("[${Thread.currentThread().name}] $msg")